 MQRC_HEADER_ERROR (MQRC 2142) while parsing the message.
 Following is the sample RFH header that gets added to MQMessage.

 The RFH2 structure begins with <usr><singularityheader dt=”string” >.
 This RFH header is added by the AppDynamics Monitor Agent tool and not by MQ.

-Perform the following steps to disable the additional header on the tool:
+Perform these steps to disable the additional header on the tool:

 2. Click on your application name, go to the .NET tab and click Queues.

-3. Click Edit Automatic Discovery and in the popup window, clear the Correlation Enabled checkbox.
+3. Click Edit Automatic Discovery and in the popup, clear the Correlation Enabled checkbox.